#1 in Las Vegas for Bachelor Parties

 9.5Location

-Why for a bachelor party — Fontainebleau Las Vegas opened in December 2023 after a 16-year construction saga (the property was 80% built in 2008 when the financial crisis stopped construction, and was finally completed in 2023 under new ownership).
-Three thousand six hundred and forty-four rooms across a s…
+Why for a bachelor party: Fontainebleau Las Vegas opened in December 2023 after a 16-year construction saga (the property was 80% built in 2008 when the financial crisis stopped construction, and was finally completed in 2023 under new ownership).
+Three thousand six hundred and forty-four rooms in a single 67-storey tower.

-Best room: Fontainebleau Suite (the multi-room flagship) or Two-Bedroom Premier Suite (1,200 sqft, the working group-of-six option).
+Best room: Fontainebleau Suite (the multi-room flagship) or Two-Bedroom Premier Suite (1,200 sqft, the group-of-six choice).

 South Strip · ★★★★ · from $200/night